 ↑ Back to Top Registering for an Indeed publisher ID

 In order to start listing jobs from Indeed’s API you’ll need a publisher ID.
-This may take some days or more than a week to get, as well as be rejected from Indeed.
-Please take this delay into account.
+This may take some days or more than a week to get, or the request may be rejected by Indeed.
+We have no control over this process.

 To get this: